gespynoza/Detecting-Hate-Speech-on-Twitter-using-Python/README.md

 * Detecting hate speech using machine learning can provide insights into the types of language and patterns of behavior that are associated with hate speech.
 This can help us better understand the underlying causes of hate speech and develop strategies for preventing it.

-* Recognizing hate speech using machine learning has the potential to promote a safer and more inclusive online environment, while also providing valuable insights into the dynamics of hate speech.
+* Recognizing hate speech using machine learning has the potential **to promote a safer and more inclusive online environment**, while also providing valuable insights into the dynamics of hate speech.

 As a responsible member of society, it is our duty to recognize and combat hate speech in all its forms.